-Early studies suggested that early diagnosis and treatment of anaemia may decrease the risk of progression of DR. In both the UKPDS 50 and ETDR studies, anaemia was observed to be an independent risk factor for development of DR and severe visual loss.
+Early studies suggested that early diagnosis and treatment of anaemia may decrease the risk of progression of DR. In both the UKPDS 5040 and ETDR41 studies, anaemia was observed to be an independent risk factor for development of DR and severe visual loss.
 Several studies have been designed to evaluate the association of DR and haemoglobin (Hb) levels in people with diabetes without significant renal dysfunction and a number of studies have shown an association between DR and anaemia.
-In a cross sectional study of 1691 people with diabetes in Finland (not including ESKD) a twofold increased risk of retinopathy was seen in those with Hb less than 12g/dl.
-In a further prospective cross sectional study of 1100 people with diabetes, low Hb level was found to be a risk factor for development and severity of DR, and people with anaemia were 2.4 times more likely to develop DR. In another study of 426 subjects with diabetes with 17 years follow up, a direct relationship between Hb level and the development or deterioration of PDR was demonstrated.
-One study suggested that Hb level was the only factor that showed a significant inverse association with the severity of DR and retinal ischemia.
-A more recent cross section study of 2123 Korean patients with T2D with no ESKD, a 19% decrease in DR risk was found per 1.0g/dl increase in Hb level.
-The occurrence of DR may also have an association with serum iron and only serum iron had a significantly inverse relationship with the presence of DR. All of these studies were undertaken in non-dialysed people with CKD, and showed an association between anaemia and DR, but did not provide evidence of a direct role of anaemia in the development or progression of DR.
+In a cross sectional study of 1691 people with diabetes in Finland (not including ESKD) a twofold increased risk of retinopathy was seen in those with Hb less than 12g/dl.42 In a further prospective cross sectional study of 1100 people with diabetes, low Hb level was found to be a risk factor for development and severity of DR, and people with anaemia were 2.4 times more likely to develop DR.43 In another study of 426 subjects with diabetes with 17 years follow up, a direct relationship between Hb level and the development or deterioration of PDR was demonstrated.44 One study suggested that Hb level was the only factor that showed a significant inverse association with the severity of DR and retinal ischemia.45 A more recent cross section study of 2123 Korean patients with T2D with no ESKD, a 19% decrease in DR risk was found per 1.0g/dl increase in Hb level.46 The occurrence of DR may also have an association with serum iron and only serum iron had a significantly inverse relationship with the presence of DR.47 All of these studies were undertaken in non-dialysed people with CKD, and showed an association between anaemia and DR, but did not provide evidence of a direct role of anaemia in the development or progression of DR.

-There have been small studies suggesting that treating anaemia in people with diabetes may be associated with improving DR.48-50 One report described a series of five people with diabetes and CKD, in which treatment with EPO was correlated with substantial resolution of macular hard exudates.
-A further report has described three cases of people with diabetes who rapidly developed high-risk PDR associated with severe anaemia, in whom DR stabilised with treatment of the anaemia.
-One study suggested that treating anaemia to a target Hb above 12.5g/dl was associated with improving ischaemia in the diabetic retina.
+There have been small studies suggesting that treating anaemia in people with diabetes may be associated with improving DR. 48-50 One report described a series of five people with diabetes and CKD, in which treatment with EPO was correlated with substantial resolution of macular hard exudates.
+48 A further report has described three cases of people with diabetes who rapidly developed high-risk PDR associated with severe anaemia, in whom DR stabilised with treatment of the anaemia.
+49 One study suggested that treating anaemia to a target Hb above 12.5g/dl was associated with improving ischaemia in the diabetic retina.
+50 mHDx requires the use of anti-coagulation, which may increase the risk of vitreous haemorrhage (VH).
+Prospective study, however, has not suggested increased risk of VH in people with DR treated with PD, mHDx or those with functioning renal transplants.54 In a single centre retrospective, controlled study, there was no significant increase in VH in the first year between the mHDx and PD groups and the incidence of VH in the dialysis period was significantly lower than in the pre dialysis period.55

-The main concern with EPO therapy is worsening of hypertension, vascular access thrombosis and potential for cardiac events.
-Current guidelines from the UK Kidney Association recommend a target Hb in patients with CKD and anaemia receiving EPO of 10-12g/dl.
-Current evidence does not support aiming for higher Hb levels in people with diabetes on dialysis who have DR.
+The main concern with EPO therapy is worsening of hypertension, vascular access thrombosis and potential for cardiac events. ^{51,52} Current guidelines from the UK Kidney Association recommend a target Hb in patients with CKD and anaemia receiving EPO of 10-12g/dl.
+53 Current evidence does not support aiming for higher Hb levels in people with diabetes on dialysis who have DR.